Myofascial Release and Trigger Point Therapy in New York City

 Targeting knots and referred pain

-- Release pressure gradually without forcing.
+- Release the pressure gradually without forcing.

-- Combine with craniosacral therapy to support nervous system calm.
+- Combine with craniosacral therapy to support nervous-system calm.

 Your session experience